darrenldl/docfd/README.md

 #### Text editor integration

-Docfd opens file at first line of search result using the text editor specified by `$VISUAL` (this is checked first) or `$EDITOR` if the text editor is one of the following:
+Docfd uses the text editor specified by `$VISUAL` (this is checked first) or `$EDITOR`.

+Docfd opens the file at first line of search result for the following editors:

 - `nano`
 - `nvim`/`vim`/`vi`